JackSzwergold/Writing/memories/Being Dragged to See the King.md

 When my brother went to the bathroom it would usually take what professionals call “Forever” so I was free to walk around the apartment without being snagged by him in some horseshit.

 I went to the living room and saw my mom staring blankly towards the TV.
 She saw me and asked me herself, “What does he want?”
 And I shrugged again.
 I went into the kicthen and saw my dad warming up latkes or blintzes.
+He turned to me and said, “Don’t worry… I’ll bring them to you…” So with that I headed back to my room and made sure the door was closed just enough and open just enough.

+By the time I got back to my room I could hear the sounds of someone finishing up their business in a bathroom; it didn’t seem like a lot of time passed but maybe the stress of the moment was deceiving me.

+Anyway, I am in my room and was on the floor doing whatever when my brother showed, pushed open the door without asking and then blurted out some stream of anger.
+Something about how much time and effort he spent getting tickets to the King Tut exhibit at the Met and how our parents did not care.
+Somehow I was suppposed to comiserate and “care” about this so I did what I always did: I shrugged and made some minor noises that acknowledged I went along with it.

+“Come!
+We are going to go!” my brother said to me as if I had no choice.
+“Where are we going?”
+I asked.
+“To see the King Tut exhibit!”
+I’m not too sure what made him think I would want to see this, but in his mind bullying into doing something good was intrinsically a good thing.

+He sensed a pause from me and reacted, “You know who King Tut is, right?”

+I immediately said, “Yes…” despite the fact all I knew about King Tut at the time was the Steve Martin song, some vague crappy lessons from elemetary school and the fact one of the Micronaut action figures I had was named “Pharoid” which I was smart enough to know was connected to the Pharoah in Egypt.

 ***